 Graphite comprises of graphene sheets stacked on each other, which are bound by weak van der Waals forces.

-As Li intercalates in the space between theses sheets, there is an increase in the Li-C covalent interactions along with a decrease in the van der Waals interactions between the graphite sheets.\cite{divincenzo1984p,imai2007energetic} Given that the subtle interplay between these two interactions determines the phase diagram, it is crucial to employ an exchange correlation function that is capable of accurately predicting over a wide range of bonding environments.
-Recently developed exchange correlation functional, BEEF-vdW is designed such that it minimizes prediction error for a range of data sets involving molecular formation energies, molecular reaction energies, molecular reaction barriers, noncovalent interactions, solid state properties, and chemisorption on solid surfaces.\cite{wellendorff2012density} In addition, the functional possesses bayesian error estimation, which is designed to reproduce known energetic errors by mapping the uncertainties on the exchange-correlation parameters.
-This capability allows an error estimation capability and has been employed successfully to understand uncertainties associated with reaction rates in heterogeneous catalysis,\citep{medford2014assessing} activity relationships in electrocatalysis,\cite{deshpande2016quantifying} and mechanical properties of solid electrolytes.\cite{ahmad2016quantification} We argue that it is crucial to utilize an exchange correlation functional that explicitly accounts for van der Waals interactions and motivate this through a simple example.
-The adhesion of two graphene sheets is incorrectly predicted to be unstable by 0.13 eV using the PBE exchange correlation functional, while BEEF-vdW correctly predicts that they are stable by 0.07 eV.
+As lithium intercalates in the space between theses sheets, there is an increase in the Li-C covalent interactions along with a decrease in the van der Waals interactions between the graphite sheets.\cite{divincenzo1984p,imai2007energetic} Given that the subtle interplay between these two interactions determines the phase diagram, it is crucial to employ an exchange correlation function that is capable of accurately predicting over a wide range of bonding environments.\cite{hazrati2014li} BEEF-vdW is designed such that it minimizes prediction error for a range of data sets involving molecular formation energies, molecular reaction energies, molecular reaction barriers, non-covalent interactions, solid state properties, and chemisorption on solid surfaces.\cite{wellendorff2012density} In addition, the functional possesses Bayesian error estimation, which is designed to reproduce known energetic errors by mapping the uncertainties on the exchange-correlation parameters.
+This capability allows an error estimation capability and has been employed successfully to understand uncertainties associated with reaction rates in heterogeneous catalysis,\citep{medford2014assessing} activity relationships in electrocatalysis,\cite{deshpande2016quantifying,krishnamurthy2018maximal} mechanical properties of solid electrolytes\cite{ahmad2016quantification} and magnetic materials\cite{houchins2017quantifying}.
+BEEF-vdW correctly predicts the adhesion of two graphene sheets to be stable by 0.07 eV.